johnalison/obsidian-notes/Output/ProgressReports/ProgressReport 30 August 2024.md

 AE has made nice progress on getting the low Pt analysis ready.
 I would expect first results on this front soon.

 I have rescoped Sindhu to  X->HH->4b.
 This should be a straightforward reuse of the ZZ/ZH->4b analysis this for Run2.
 I'd like her to get a serious first pass of this analysis an present in B2G.
 Once she has started we will see how quickly progress is made.
-Could then potentially move to less-charted 4b terrirotory (X->YH / semi-supervised)
+Could then potentially move to less-charted 4b territory (X->YH / semi-supervised)

 Chuyuan has promising results on fitting SvB with different lambda samples.
 Need to understand what he is working on now and what his next steps are.